Mindful Writing For Peace And Self-Awareness: Try It Today

-Most people associate mindfulness with meditation, however, we don’t have to meditate to be mindful.
-We can transform many of our daily acts into mindful acts.
-Mindful Writing is one such activity, as are mindful eating, mindful walking, and mindful nature-viewing.
+Many of our daily acts can become mindful acts.
+Mindful writing is one such activity, as are mindful eating, mindful walking, and mindful nature-viewing.

 “Be happy in the moment, that’s enough.
 Each moment is all we need, not more.” — Mother Teresa